Macedonian Ruins

 “The kingdom of heaven is like a mustard seed, which a man took and sowed in his field; and this is smaller than all other seeds, but when it is full grown, it is larger than the garden plants and becomes a tree, so that THE BIRDS OF THE AIR come and NEST IN ITS BRANCHES.”
 (Matthew 13:31-32)

-Here Jesus specifies that these are birds of the air.
+Here, Jesus specifies that these are birds of the air.
 This is ironically similar to Paul’s description of those against whom we wrestle, namely, “the prince of the power of the air, of the spirit that is now working in the sons of disobedience.”
 Matthew 13 contains many parables telling us what the kingdom of heaven is like.
 The chapter opens with two parables that Jesus explains or interprets for the disciples.
-I believe that in the interpretation of those two parables lay the keys to interpreting the remaining parables.
+I believe that the interpretation of those two parables lays the keys to interpreting the remaining parables.
 In other words, the meanings of the symbols from those first two parables need to be used to understand the parables that follow.
 The man then, who sold all he had to buy the pearl of great worth, represents the Son of Man purchasing us.

 Following that premise, Jesus identifies birds as representing the evil one.
 So, too, in Revelations 18:2: